 I cannot let this article end without exclaiming: there are crazy abandoned Bear Dens in a forested section of the park called Long Crouch Woods!
 When we stumbled across the dens, a photographer was setting up for a model’s photo shoot.
 What better place to show off dramatic clothes than inside the cages where giant bears used to prowl?

 Did you know Franklin Park has America’s second oldest golf course?

 Other notable elements in the park (find them on this map) include:

 - Schoolmaster Hill where Ralph Waldo Emerson lived.
 Great views!

 - Flights of stairs through the park, including the 99 Steps which highlight Olmsted’s prowess in integrating human-made elements into the natural environment.

 - Sports arenas such as White Stadium, where many local sports games are played, plus basketball courts, baseball fields, tennis courts, and open areas for general roughhousing.

 - Enough playgrounds and picnic areas to keep busloads of families happy.

 Travel planning for Boston or beyond?
-Use this easy Boston hotel search link for deals, and try out this nifty tool to find Boston-area tours.
-Affiliates in this article save you money while supporting this site, at no cost to you.
+Use this easy Boston hotel search link for deals.
+Affiliates in this article save you money while providing a small commission, at no cost to you.
 Happy exploring!